-OK Selects a highlighted choice in the menu system.
+OK Selects a highlighted choice if you are already in the menu system.

-MENU Brings up the Main menu.
+MENU Displays the Main menu.
 If you are already in the menu system, press OK or MENU to select a highlighted choice.

 CLEAR Removes the on-screen displays and returns to normal viewing.